The Heterogeneous Earnings Impact of Job Loss Across Workers, Establishments, and Markets: Data, Identification and Average Effects

 \subsection{Worker, Industry and Location Characteristics}

-This section gives an overview of the broad set of industry, location, establishment and worker characteristics used in our analyses, with details Appendix A. All characteristics are measured in year $t-1$ unless noted otherwise. \textit{Basic demographics} include age, gender and indicators for first and second generation immigrants. \textit{Family} include indicators for marital status, number of children (total, and school aged), and the worker's share of total household earnings and measures of internal migration history (born outside of the current region and number of cross-location moves).
-These are intended to capture mobility costs and the value of home production.
+Here, we outline our industry, location, establishment, and worker characteristics.
+The selection reflects variables both emphasized in prior research and available to policymakers.
+Details are provided in Appendix A. All characteristics are measured in year $t=-1$, unless noted otherwise. \textit{Basic demographics} include age, gender, and indicators for first- and second-generation immigrants. \textit{Family} characteristics include marital status, number of children (total and school-aged), the worker's share of household earnings, and internal migration history (born outside the current region and number of cross-location moves).
+These variables capture mobility costs and the value of home production.

-\textit{General human capital} is measured by years of schooling, labor market experience (years employed since $t-10$), and annual earnings separately for the years $t-3$ to $t-1$. \emph{Specific human capital} is captured by establishment and industry tenure before the closure (capped at $10$), and variables capturing how specific the field of education is.
-Field specificity is measured through the share of workers that work in the ten most common industries (by field), and through separate indicators for STEM education and for training in a licensed occupation (e.g. nurses).
+\textit{General human capital} is years of schooling, labor market experience (years employed since $t=-10$), and annual earnings separately for the years $t=-3$ to $t=-1$. \emph{Specific human capital} is establishment and industry tenure (capped at $10$) before the closure, and variables capturing the field of education.
+Field specificity is measured through the share of workers that work in the ten most common industries (by field), and through separate indicators for STEM education, and for licensed fields (e.g. nurses).